 I listened to key stakeholders and partners, using Focus Group sessions including representatives from diverse communities and young people, and listened to the Chief Constable and colleagues within Wiltshire Police, before publishing my Plan, after approval from the Wiltshire and Swindon's Police and Crime Panel.
 You told me that you wanted a police service which fights crime, prevents Anti-Social Behaviour (ASB) and drug-related activities in your communities, delivers improvements in road safety, tackles rural crime and reduces serious violence and domestic abuse.

-These areas were important to you and my Police and Crime Plan, and its priorities, has ensured that a range of activities to achieve improvements have been carried out.
+These areas were important to you and my Police and Crime Plan has ensured that the strategic blueprint range of activities to achieve improvements have been carried out.

-Since its publication in March 2022, and to maintain its relevance, I have continued to listen to the comments from our communities and the input from our public surveys and made nuanced changes to the plan as and when necessary, also drawing from a wide range of crime data to shape delivery.
+Since its publication in March 2022, I have continued to listen to the comments and ideas of Wiltshire and Swindon's communities, also drawing from a wide range of public surveys and crime data to shape delivery.

-My mission has always been to make Wiltshire safer through the provision of an effective and efficient police service which tackles the crimes that matter most to our communities.
+My mission has always been to make Wiltshire safer through the provision of a quality and efficient police service which tackles the crimes that matter most to our communities.
 My Making Wiltshire Safer: Police and Crime Plan sets out the direction for Wiltshire Police's focus and priorities from 2022 - 2025 to help to achieve this.

 It is my job as Police and Crime Commissioner to ensure Wiltshire Police has the necessary resources to fight and prevent crime.

 During the last year, our communities have reinforced the need for more frontline police officers - and I agree with them.